Importance sampling the union of rare events with an application to power systems analysis: Comparisons

 To make $\bsx\not\in\cp$ a rare event, the $P_j$ must be small and then the probability above will be close to the union bound.
 Theorem~\ref{thm:varub} predicts good performance for importance sampling here.

 For this test $200$ sample problems were constructed.
 The dimensions were chosen by $d\sim\dustd\{20,50,100,200,500\}$.
 Then there were $J\sim\dustd\{d/2,d,2d\}$ constraints chosen with uniform random unit vectors $\omega_j\in\real^d$.
 The threshold $\tau$ was chosen so that $\log_{10}$ of the union bound was $\dustd[4,8]$, followed by rounding to two significant figures.
 Then $\hat\mu$ was computed by importance sampling with $n=1000$ samples, and by {\tt pmvnorm}.
 Figure~\ref{fig:topes} shows the results.
 The ALOE sampling value was always very close to the union bound which in turn is essentially equal to what one would see for independent events.
-The values from {\tt pmvnorm} were usually too small.
+The values from {\tt pmvnorm} were usually too small but sometimes far too large, orders of magnitude larger than the union bound.
 By construction the intersection probabilities are quite rare.
 In importance sampling, $77.5$\% of the simulations had no intersections among $1000$ trials and the others had only a few intersections.
 Therefore it is clear that the probabilities should be close to the union bounds here.

-We also see evidence of strong positive skewness for {\tt pmvnorm}.
+We also ran the directional method on these high-dimensional half space problems.
+It did very poorly because the set $H$ only comes close to the origin at a tiny proportion of the unit vectors $\delta\in\sphd$.
+The estimate $\hat\mu_{\ak}$ was usually smaller than the known lower bound $\umu = \max_{1\le j\le J}\Phi(-\tau_j)$, sometimes much smaller, in one instance below $10^{-30}\umu$.
+Two hundred results are presented in Figure~\ref{fig:direction}.
+That estimator was also larger than the known upper bound $\bar\mu$ by as much as $40$-fold in some simulation.
+It was less severe in that regard than {\tt pmvnorm}.
+Because it performed so poorly we did not implement it on the power systems problem in the next section.